cpq/bare-metal-programming-guide/README.md

     ...
 ```

-Notice that the vector table now has entries for every possible IRQ handler,
-like `NMI_Handler()`, `HardFault_Handler()`, etcetera; but all of them are
-"aliased" to the function `DefaultIRQHandler()` which is marked weak.
-This
-mechanism allows to provide a default handler function for all interrupts.
-If,
-however, user code defines a function with the same name as it appears in the
-vector table, then the linker will choose user function, not the default weak
+Now, we can define any IRQ handler in our code, and it will replace the default
 one.
-In our case, there is a `ETH_IRQHandler()` weak handler defined in the
+This is what happens in our case: there is a `ETH_IRQHandler()` defined
-vector table, and Mongoose's STM32 driver code defines its own
+by the Mongoose's STM32 driver which replaces a default handler.
-`ETH_IRQHandler()` which replaces it.

 The next step is to initialise Mongoose library: create an event manager,
 setup network driver, and start a listening HTTP connection: